 You are not allowed to divide possession of the apartment by assignment, underletting or part with possession of part of the apartment.
 Subject to that, you may assign, underlet or part with possession of the whole of the apartment, subject to any age restrictions set out in the lease and subject to the landlord's consent.
-The age limits are in accordance with the requirements of the local planning authority and include disabled persons.
+The age limits are in accordance with the requirements of the local planning authority.
+On this development the age requirement is fifty-five years or older for residents and purchasers/owners.
+This includes disabled persons.
 If those age limit requirements are not complied with, there would not only be a breach of the terms of the lease but probably also of the planning requirements.
-You must notify your Independent Living Manager that you are selling and provide your estate agents details.
+You must notify your Independent Living Manager that you are selling your and provide your estate agents details.